Updated: Feb 18

 1 Corinthians 11:3

 The term greater refers to position, not nature.
 The term better refers to nature.
 Here is a good example I use in illustrating this passage.
 The President is greater than you or I, correct?
-Yes, as Chief Executive Officer of the United States he is greater than you or I. The Jehovah’s Witness will agree.
+Yes, as Chief Executive Officer of the United States he is greater than you or I (or as President of South Africa, he is greater than other South Africans).
+The Jehovah’s Witness will agree.
 But, is the President better than you or I?
 Is there anything about the President that makes him a superior being to you or me?
 No.

 Another verse the Witnesses will use is 1 Corinthians 11:3, “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.”
 Here they say since the head of Christ is God, Jesus must be inferior to God.